necla-ml/SNLI-VE/README.md

 We also provide a sample script to parse SNLI-VE dataset, see [`snli_ve_parser.py`](snli_ve_parser.py).
 Please feel free to revise it to your own settings.

-## SNLI-VE Extentions
+## SNLI-VE Extensions

-**[Flickr30k Entities](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/)** dataset is an extention to Flickr30k, which contains detailed annotations.
+**[Flickr30k Entities](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/)** dataset is an extension to Flickr30k, which contains detailed annotations.

-It is easy to extent our SNLI-VE dataset with **[Flickr30k Entities](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/)** if fine-grained annotations is required to your experiment settings.
+It is easy to extend our SNLI-VE dataset with **[Flickr30k Entities](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/)** if fine-grained annotations is required to your experiment settings.

 ## Bibtex